 3. Attend the Intake Appointment

-When you arrive for your intake, we will first ask your child if he or she is willing to attend our program, because it is 100% voluntary.
-If so, we will then have your child complete a brief pre-assessment, have the parent/guardian complete any necessary forms, and take a copy of your insurance card.
+Please note that all intake appointments — for both our virtual and in-person programs — are done virtually via Zoom.
+We will first ask your child if they are willing to attend our program, because it is 100% voluntary.
 The child and parent/guardian will then meet individually and together with one of our clinicians, who will ask questions about the child’s symptoms and history in order to make preliminary diagnoses, assess safety, and determine if the child meets criteria for our level of care.
-If your child is admitted to PHP, he or she will have the opportunity to start that day or the following day.
+If your child is admitted, they will start the program the following day.
 The appointment lasts an average of 90 minutes.